vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/4_HIS_IMPORTANCE_AND_INFLUENCE.md

 CHAPTER IV

 Kṣema, mentioned in the Tantrāloka, as one of the cousins (pitrvyatanaya) of Abhinava, for, he refers to himself by the abbreviated form, found in the Tantraloka, in his own Pratyabhijñā Hrdaya.
 We know the name of one uncle (pitrvya) of Abhinava referred to in A. Bh., P. 297.
 We cannot, however, definitely say that he was the father of Kṣemarāja.
 For, there can be pointed out a possibility of Abhinava's having had more than one uncle, and therefore, of the name of Kṣemarāja's father having been different from that of Abhinava's uncle who is referred to in A. Bh.
 But there cannot be any such possibility about Kṣemaraja's grand-father, who also had a different name from that of Kṣemendra's grand-father.
 We have stated in the 1st chapter that the name of Abhinava's grand-father was Varāhagupta.
 Therefore, if Kṣemarāja was Abhinava's cousin, as we have shown before that he was, it naturally follows that Varahagupta was the grand father of Kṣemarāja also.
-But Kṣemendra's grand-father, according to the Maha bhārata Mañjarī, was Nimnāśaya : "Kaśmireṣu babhūva sindhuradhikah sindhośca nimnāśayah Prāptastasya guņaprakarsayaśasaḥ putrah Prakāśendratām
+But Kṣemendra's grand-father, according to the Maha bhārata Mañjarī, was Nimnāśaya : "Kaśmireṣu babhūva sindhuradhikah sindhośca nimnāśayah Prāptastasya guṇaprakarsayaśasaḥ putrah Prakāśendratām

 Prakhyātātisayasya tasya tanayah Kṣemendra-nāmābhavat."